mcfnord/rml/src/bc.md

 ## Claim: Law Enforcement didn't wait

 This extrajudicial statement is a clear violation of your Rules of Professional Conduct, and is false.
 Lindquist knew how I came into custody, as the Charging Papers conclude:

 ** *The defendant’s attorney was contacted on Friday, February 20 by law enforcement.
 At their request, the defendant did turn himself in to the sheriff’s office later that afternoon.* **

 Knowing the enormous time elapsed between the complaint and the warrant, I've wondered what Lindquist meant by his very public statement that he didn't wait.
 Perhaps he was not referring to the five weeks between receiving the complaint and contacting my attorney at the County-City Building.
-Perhaps instead he was referring to the time elapsed between gaining the court order for the arrest warrant, and knowing I’m in custody.
+Perhaps instead he was referring to the time elapsed between gaining the court order for the arrest warrant, and asking my attorney to contact me.
 What he meant is a question for Lindquist, but not a relevant question, as your Rules obligate him to be mindful of how the large audience would interpret his words.
-In fact, the speed at which I entered custody was the result of *my* principled effort to respond appropriately to the court's order, and submit immediately to the lawful authority of the state. *I’m the one who didn’t wait.* But by claiming his actions were purposefully swift, Lindquist implies an urgency to apprehend me that heightened public opprobrium, and endangered my ability to get a fair trial.
+In fact, the speed at which I entered custody was the result of *my* principled effort to respond appropriately to the court's order, and submit immediately to the lawful authority of the state. *I’m the one who didn’t wait.*
+But by claiming his actions were purposefully swift, Lindquist implies an urgency to apprehend me that heightened public opprobrium, and endangered my ability to get a fair trial.

 ## Claim: Law Enforcement rounded me up